-Length of Service Monthly Ra Annual Leave Allowance
+Length of Service Monthly Annual Leave Hours Yearly Annual Leave Hours 0 to 2 years 12.67 Hours 152 Hours

-0-2 Years 12.67 hours 152 hours
+3 to 5 years 14 Hours 168 Hours

-3-5 Years 14.00 hours 168 hours
+6 to 10 years 16 Hours 192 Hours

-6-10 Years 16.00 hours 192 hours
+11 to 15 years 18 Hours 216 Hours

-11-15 Years 18.00 hours 216 hours
+16+ years 19.33 Hours 232 Hours

-16+ Years 19.33 hours 232 hours
+4.2 Residual Accrued Sick Leave

-- a) Effective July 1, 2011, employees shall not accrue any form of sick leave or disability wage, non-industrial or industrial.
-However, employees who have accrued fully-paid hours under either the sick leave or Disability Wage Plan for non-industrial illness and injury shall retain the balance of such hours accumulated as of July 1, 2011.
-Half-pay hours accumulated as provided by the Disability Wage Plan will be converted to fully-paid hours (balance divided by 2), and credited to the balance of each employee covered by the disability wage plan.
-Employees in the Disability Wage Plan who have not received their 2011 anniversary allotment of 40 hours of full-pay disability wage at the time of conversion will receive this additional 40 hours upon conversion.
+Effective July 1, 2011, employees shall not accrue any form of sick leave or disability wage, non-industrial or industrial.
+However, employees who have accrued fully-paid hours under either the sick leave or disability wage program for non-industrial illness and injury shall retain the balance of such hours accumulated as of July 1, 2011.
+Half-pay hours accumulated as provided by the disability wage plan will be converted to fully-paid hours (balance divided by 2), and credited to the balance of each employee covered by the disability wage plan.
+Employees in the disability wage plan who have not received their 2011 anniversary allotment of 40 hours of full-pay disability wage at the time of conversion will receive this additional 40 hours upon conversion.
 Paid leave for approved absence due to injury or illness may be charged against this balance at the employee's discretion.
-Upon retirement from the City of Rohnert Park, an employee may convert any remaining sick leave balance to service credits pursuant to CalPERS regulations and procedures. - b) Effective July 1, 2011, employees shall not accrue vacation.
-All existing accumulated vacation shall be converted to Annual Leave. - c) Annual Leave hours may be used to provide paid time off for any approved absence, including but not limited to vacation and illness.
-When Annual Leave is used for sick leave purposes, the City may require the employee to submit substantiating evidence of illness if a demonstrable pattern of abuse or evidence of fraud is identified. - d) An employee may accumulate Annual Leave credits up to a maximum of 500 hours of annual Leave.
-Accrual shall cease until the Annual Leave balance falls below the cap. - e) Accumulated Annual Leave shall be converted to cash upon separation from City service. - f) The City will provide a short-term disability insurance program which includes income replacement of 60% and benefits coordination to employees within 60 days of adoption.
+Upon retirement from the City of Rohnert Park, an employee may convert any remaining sick leave balance to service credits pursuant to CalPERS regulations and procedures.